dgraph-io/dgo/README.md

 fmt.Printf("%s\n", res.Json)
 ```

-When running a schema query, the schema response is found in the `Json` field of `api.Response` as shown below:
+When running a schema query for predicate `name`, the schema response is found
+in the `Json` field of `api.Response` as shown below:

 ```go
 q := `schema(pred: [name]) {